KPMG's Niall Naughton explores the impact of new lease standards IFRS 16 and US GAAP and their relevance to Irish lessors and airlines.

 After nearly 10 years of discussions, the international accounting standard setters (IASB) published IFRS 16 Leases in January 2016 with the new standard requiring companies to bring all significant leases on-balance sheet from 2019.
-The US standard setters (FASB) issued the new US GAAP standard on leases in February.
-Key aspects of the new standards under the two frameworks are converged but there are some important differences which will result in different practice under the two frameworks, although it is predominantly the IASB standard that is relevant to Irish lessors and airlines.
+The US standard setters (FASB) issued the new US GAAP standard on leases shortly afterwards in February 2016.
+Key aspects of the new standards are converged, but there are some important differences which will result in different practice under the two frameworks, although it is predominantly the IASB standard that is relevant to Irish lessors and airlines.

-A key long standing objective of the IASB has been to bring leases on-balance sheet for lessees.
+A key long standing objective of the IASB has been to bring leases on-balance sheet forlessees.
 All companies that lease major assets for use in their business will see an increase in reported assets and liabilities.
-This will affect a wide variety of sectors, from airlines that lease aircraft to retailers that lease stores with large international corporations such as McDonalds and Starbucks likely to be significantly impacted.
+This will affect a wide variety of sectors, from airlines that lease aircraft to retailers that lease stores and the larger the lease portfolio, the greater the input.

 The impact of the new standard is not contained to the balance sheet.
 There are also changes in accounting over the life of the lease.
 In particular, companies will now recognise a front-loaded pattern of expense for most leases, even when they pay constant annual rentals.

 The new standard takes effect in January 2019.
 Before that, companies will need to gather significant additional data about their leases, and make new estimates and calculations.
 The new requirements are less complex and less costly to apply than the IASB’s initial proposals.

 However, there will still be a compliance cost.
 For some companies, a key challenge will be gathering the required data.
 For certain sectors, more judgemental issues will dominate, e.g. identifying which transactions contain leases in the first instance or assessing whether a contract falls into the category of a lease contract or a service contract.